 Medicare supplemental insurance (Medigap) helps cover out-of-pocket costs for parts A and B. These plans are offered through private insurance providers.

 In Nevada, many insurance companies offer Medigap plans.
-As of 2021, some of the companies offering Medigap plans throughout the state include:
+For 2022, some of the companies offering Medigap plans throughout the state include:

 You’re eligible for Medicare if you’re age 65 or older and a citizen or legal resident of the United States for the past 5 years or more.